Special forces of Kazakhstan

-The Special Forces of Kazakhstan (Қазақстанның арнайы жасағы; Спецназ Казахстана) trace their history to the Soviet era spetsnaz units operating on the territory of the Kazakh Soviet Socialist Republic within the USSR.
+The Special Forces of Kazakhstan (Қазақстанның арнайы жасағы; Спецназ Казахстана) trace their history to the Soviet-era spetsnaz units operating on the territory of the Kazakh Soviet Socialist Republic within the USSR.
 These units are the remnants of the former Soviet Army, KGB, the Ministry of Internal Affairs and GRU.
-Similarly to other post-Soviet states, Kazakhstan's special forces fall under the control of the Armed Forces of the Republic, the Ministry of Interior, and under the National Security Committee.
+Similarly to other post-Soviet states, Kazakhstan's special forces fall under the control of the Armed Forces of the Republic, the Ministry of Interior, and the National Security Committee.

 Special Forces Day is officially celebrated on June 9, in honor of the signing by the President of Kazakhstan Nursultan Nazarbayev of the decision on the formation of the Coordinating Council of Special Purpose Units of State Agencies under the Security Council.

 Armed Forces Special Forces

 Army

 To form the front-line reconnaissance unit of the Central Asian Military District, the General Staff on March 10, 1976 directed the formation of the 22nd Separate Special-Purpose Brigade, deployed in the city of Kapchagay.
-In 1980, on the basis of the 22nd brigade, the 177th Separate Special-Purpose Detachment was created, which ended up serving in the Soviet–Afghan War as well as preparing for any impact of the Xinjiang conflict.
+In 1980, on the basis of the 22nd brigade, the 177th Separate Special-Purpose Detachment was created, which ended up serving in the Soviet–Afghan War as well as preparing for any impact or spillover of the Xinjiang conflict in China.
 In March 1993, on the basis of the directive of the Ministry of Defense of Kazakhstan, the airborne forces were founded.
 On February 24, 1994, the first special unit was created as part of the Armed Forces.
-Thus, February 24, 1994, is rightfully considered the birthday of the Army Special Forces, carrying the traditions of the Kapchagay Special Forces of the Soviet Army.
+Thus, February 24, 1994, is considered the birthday of the Army Special Forces, carrying the traditions of the Kapchagay Special Forces of the Soviet Army.

 5 separate special forces battalions exist under the GRU of the MoD.

 Today, the Airborne troops sport the following Spetsnaz units: